martinber/noaa-apt/docs/how-it-works.md

 ### AM demodulation

-Previously I used a Hilbert filter to get the [analytic signal], then the absolute value of the [analytic signal] is the modulated signal.
+Previously I used a Hilbert filter to get the [analytic signal], because the absolute value of the [analytic signal] is the modulated signal.

 Then I found a very fast demodulator implemented on [pietern/apt137].
 For each